aiongg/khiin/README.md

 regenerated unless you make any changes.
 For building, you only need to link to the `libprotobuf-lite[d].lib` (`d` for Debug version).

-To re-build protobuf generated files after modification, install `protoc` and use the following command from the `proto` folder:
+Protobuf C++ files are not currently automatically generated.
+This should be fixed in the future.
+In the meantime, to re-build protobuf generated files after modification, go to the `proto` folder and run:

 ```
 /path/to/protoc.exe --cpp_out=proto proto/*.proto